j-ulrich/docker_qt/README.md

-# Dockerfile: Ubuntu Yakkety, Zesty, Qt 5.7
+# Dockerfile: Ubuntu Zesty, CMake, Qt 5.7

 Dockerfile for creating images for building and automated testing of Qt 5 applications.